sanspareilsmyn/kforward/README.md

 **kforward aims to address these challenges by providing a simpler approach:**

-*   **🚀 Simple & Reliable:** Provides a straightforward local HTTP/HTTPS proxy interface while using the battle-tested `kubectl port-forward` for the actual tunneling.
+*   **🚀 Simple & Reliable:** Provides a straightforward local HTTP proxy interface while using the battle-tested `kubectl port-forward` for the actual tunneling.
 *   **kubectl Automation:** Automatically finds target pods and manages the lifecycle of required `kubectl port-forward` processes for specified services or entire namespaces.
 *   **📦 Single Binary:** The `kforward` tool itself is a single static Go binary, easy to install and run. **(Note: Requires `kubectl` to be installed and available in your PATH).**
 *   **🌐 Use Native Service Names:** Allows your local application to use standard Kubernetes service DNS names (e.g., `my-service.my-namespace.svc.cluster.local`) without code changes, just by configuring the proxy.